COMS 105 Hybrid - Fundamentals of Public Speaking - Victoria Leonard

 What to Expect in this Course

-Unlike your traditional courses, this course is a short-term online/live online course.
+Unlike your traditional courses, this course is a short-term online and hybrid course.
 The majority of your work, such as quizzes, exams, discussions, and writing assignments will be done online.
-However, we will be meeting for speeches as required by the college so that you present your speeches LIVE IN ZOOM.
-Please be available to meet in Zoom from 8:00 to 12:20 on 8/26; 9/9; 9/16; 10/7 and 10/14.
+However, we will be meeting for speeches as required by the college so that you present your speeches LIVE in a classroom on five Fridays.
+You will be required to meet for every live meeting to remain in the course.

 Your assignments will be expected to be complete and turned in online by a date and time that is on your syllabus and in Canvas.
 Please understand that because this course relies on technology (i.e. the Internet), it is a bad idea to wait until the last minute to complete any online work.
 It will require that you manage your time well and ask for assistance when needed.
 In general, do not wait until a minor problem has escalated into a major one.